 Here are some news clips from around the snow industry.
 Have some news to share?
-Send it to us!
-E-mail email@example.com.
-Photos are coutesy of Eli Frick.
+Please contact us!
+Photos are courtesy of Eli Frick.

 Headline: A Truly Rare Opportunity: Renowned North Woods Guides to Lead Winter Programs for Maine Audubon

 How often does anyone have the chance to spend a winter weekend in the largest undeveloped woodlands east of the Mississippi, guided by two internationally renowned Registered Maine Guides, and sleeping in a historic forest uncut for more than a century?

 The answer?
 Not often.

 In a first-time collaboration with Maine Audubon, Registered Maine Guides Garrett and Alexandra Conover will lead three residential programs in January and February, teaching traditional outdoor skills at 1,600-acre Borestone Mountain Audubon Sanctuary.
 Just south of Moosehead Lake and Greenville, Maine, the sanctuary is a North Woods gem with woods, water, wildlife, and mountain-summit views that have awed people for generations.

 Highlights from the three programs—January 9-11, January 16-18, and February 13-15—include snowshoe treks, making mukluk moccasins, baking the trailside bread bannock, learning to recognize bird song and other signs of animals in winter, and spending the night on Onawa Lake in the shadow of Borestone Mountain.